CodingAvenue/codestop-course-php-advance/content/Cookies/Cookies.q.md

 /// type=CR, answer=[tests/Cookies/MissingPlusSignOnExpiryTest.php]

-Correct the code so that it outputs the string `Cookie Value: This is my cookie. `.
+Correct the code so that it creates a cookie named `my_cookie` and outputs the string `Cookie Value: This is my cookie.` when reloading the program.

 ```php
 <?php